mvolkmann/blog/src/ocaml.md

 After installing `opam`, enter `opam init` which takes over five minutes to complete.

-To install tools for development, enter the following shell command which takes about four minutes to complete:
+To install tools for development, enter the following command which takes about four minutes to complete:

 ```bash